Creating The Perfect Customer Profile

-Damian: So here we are back with Stephen Yu at BuyerGenomics Headquarters in New York City.
+Damian: So here we are back at BuyerGenomics Headquarters in New York City.
 And actually, we’re going to talk about an interesting topic today.
 But, we had a new addition to our marketing team this week.
 We have Luna, which is our head developer’s puppy, running around.
 So I thought that was pretty cool, never had a –

 Stephen: Company dog?